18F/identity-idp/docs/sdk-upgrade.md

 6. While you monitor the recycle, manually check the document capture page in the environment you are deploying to.
 Ensure the SDK loads and can capture images.

 Monitoring the A/B test begins now.
 Proceed to the next section.
+## Testing Considerations
+Manual testing should be preformed to cover the following with verification *Success* or *Failure*:
+* SDK UI
+  * Camera permission prompt is shown
+  * Instruction text for taking ID and selfie
+  * Countdown while capturing
+  * Auto-capture mode
+* Camera permissions
+  * Prompt is shown upon the first time open the SDK
+  * Tapping 'Decline' shows error message on the 'Add photos' page
+  * Opening the SDK again shows the same prompt

+Operating systems:
+  * iOS
+  * Android

+Browser:
+  * Chrome
+  * Firefox
+  * Safari

 ## Monitor A/B testing